- Glenn

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-For full disclosure, I should mention that I do own Ambev at the time of writing this analysis.
-Ambev is 1,03 % of the portfolio that you can copy.
-If you would like to copy the portfolio, you can read more about it here.
+For full disclosure, I should mention that I do not own any shares of Ambev at the time of writing this analysis.
+If you would like to view the shares or copy the portfolio, you can find more information on how to do so here.
 When reading the analysis, you should keep in mind that the numbers I use are in Brazilian Reals.
-I will write my calculated buy price in U.S. dollars as well and will use today's conversation price.
-The Brazilian Real has dramatically weakened against the U.S. dollar since the beginning of 2020, which might change moving forward.
-Hence, I would recommend you using the price in Brazilian Real and make the conversion yourself with the day's conversation rate instead of using the U.S. dollar price.
+I will write my calculated buy price in U.S. dollars as well and will use today's conversion price.
+The Brazilian Real has significantly weakened against the U.S. dollar since the start of 2020, and this trend may continue in the future.
+Hence, I would recommend using the price in Brazilian Real and making the conversion yourself with the day's exchange rate instead of using the U.S. dollar price.
+If you want to buy shares in Ambev, you can do so through eToro. eToro is a user-friendly platform that allows you to begin your investment journey with as little as $50.

-Ambev is a Brazilian brewer that is located in Sao Paulo, and is the largest brewer in Latin America, besides beers they also sell carbonated soft drinks.
-You might not know it, but Brazil is the third largest beer market in the world, and Ambev has a market share of 54,9 % in the Brazilian beer market.
-Compared to other analyses I have made, finding a moat in Ambev isn't a hard thing to do.
-Looking at the 10 most popular beers in Brazil, all three beers in top three (Skol, Brahma and Antarctica) are owned by Ambev, while they also have two others in top 10 (Bohemia at 8th and Chopp Brahma at 10th).
-Furthermore, research made in 2021 showed that Skol, Brahma, and Antarctica are all in top 10 of the most valuable brands in Brazil among 478 brands in 36 different categories.
-It means that Ambev have a very strong brand moat.
-It should also be mentioned that they own Guarana Antarctica that is the 2nd most popular soft drink in Brazil with a market share of 7 %, even though they are far behind Coca-Cola that has a market share of 36,7 %.
+Ambev is a Brazilian brewer located in Sao Paulo and is the largest brewer in Latin America.
+In addition to beers, they also sell carbonated soft drinks and serve as the official bottler for Pepsi.
+Brazil is the third-largest beer market in the world, and Ambev holds a market share of 54,9% in the Brazilian beer market.
+Compared to other analyses I have conducted, finding a moat in Ambev is not difficult.
+Looking at the 10 most popular beers in Brazil, all three beers in the top three (Skol, Brahma, and Antarctica) are owned by Ambev.
+Additionally, they also have two others in the top 10 (Bohemia at 8th and Chopp Brahma at 10th).
+Furthermore, research conducted in 2022 revealed that Skol, Brahma, and Antarctica are all among the top 10 most valuable brands in Brazil, out of a total of 478 brands across 36 different categories.
+It means that Ambev has a very strong brand moat.
+It should also be mentioned that they own Guarana Antarctica, which is the second most popular soft drink in Brazil with a market share of 7%.
+However, they are far behind Coca-Cola, which has a market share of 36,7%.

 Their CEO is Jean Jereissati.
-He first joined the company in 1998 and have held various positions and eventually worked his way to become CEO of Ambev in 2019.
-He has an MBA from Universidade Ambev, which is a corporate university of Ambev.
-While it is hard to find much about is management style, I did find some interesting points he has made once he became CEO.
-He has stated that the next steps are "alem dos muros da Ambev", which means something like beyond the walls of Ambev, meaning that he wants to expand outside of Brazil, which is welcoming as Ambrev, despite their large market share, has lost market shares to Heineken.
-It is difficult to determine that Jean Jereissati is a good CEO based on the little info I could find about him.
-However, from what I have read in the conference call transcripts, it is my impression that he has plenty of ideas to move Ambev forward.
-I also like that he focusses on delivering a high ROIC.
+He first joined the company in 1998 and has held various positions, eventually working his way up to become CEO of Ambev in 2019.
+He has an MBA from Universidade Ambev, which is the corporate university of Ambev.
+While it is hard to find much about his management style, I did find some interesting points he has made since becoming CEO.
+He has stated that the next steps are "alem dos muros da Ambev," which means something like "beyond the walls of Ambev."
+This indicates his desire to expand outside of Brazil.
+This is a welcoming move, as Ambev, despite its large market share, has been losing market shares to Heineken.
+It is difficult to determine if Jean Jereissati is a good CEO based on the limited information I could find about him.
+However, based on my reading of the conference call transcripts, it is my impression that he has plenty of ideas to propel Ambev forward.
+I also like that he focuses on delivering a high return on invested capital (ROIC).

-The first number we will look into is the return on investment capital, also known as ROIC.
-We want to see 10 years of history and we want the numbers to be above 10 % in all years.
-Ambev has delivered a ROIC of more than 10 % every single year in the last 10 years, which is very encouraging.
-It is a bit concerning that ROIC has dropped lately and that both 2020 and 2021 are in the lower end.
-However, it was during the pandemic, where a company like Ambev suffers.
-We also had some encouraging words from management regarding ROIC moving forward, as they have stated that one of their main goals is to improve their ROIC moving forward.
-It is no secret that I like managements that focuses on improving ROIC, so I'm encouraged.
+The first number we will look into is the return on invested capital, also known as ROIC.
+We want to see a 10-year history, with all the numbers being above 10% in each year.
+Ambev has consistently achieved a Return on Invested Capital (ROIC) of over 10% for the past decade, which is highly encouraging.
+It is concerning that the Return on Invested Capital (ROIC) has recently dropped, and both 2020 and 2021 show lower figures.
+However, it was during the pandemic where a company like Ambev suffered.
+ROIC recovered in 2022 and almost reached the pre-pandemic level, which is encouraging.
+We also received some encouraging words from management regarding Return on Invested Capital (ROIC) in the future.
+They have expressed their commitment to improving ROIC as one of their primary objectives moving forward.
+It is no secret that I like management teams that focus on improving ROIC, so I'm encouraged.

-The next numbers are the book value + dividend.
-In my old format this was known as the equity growth rate.
-It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
-As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
-Once again Ambev delivers some good numbers.
-There are a few years where the book value + dividend decreased a bit but since 2017 the numbers have increased every single year.
-I'm happy to see numbers like these as Ambev is growing nicely.
+The following numbers represent the book value + dividend.
+In my previous format, this was referred to as the equity growth rate.
+It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
+As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the percentage growth year over year.
+Once again, Ambev delivers impressive financial results.
+Since 2017, the book value + dividend has increased every single year.
+I'm happy to see numbers like these, as Ambev is growing nicely.

-Finally, we investigate the free cash flow.
-In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has left remaining after paying all of its financial obligations, I use the margin for it to make more sense.
-Free cash flow yield is the free cash flow per share a company is expected to earn against its market value per share.
-The free cash flow has been a bit mixed over the years but looking at the leveraged free cash flow margin, the numbers are impressing.
-The free cash flow yield indicates the the stock is cheap but we get back to that later in the analysis.
-Furthermore, management has pointed out that they have focus on value creation drivers moving forward, and specifically mentioned free cash flow and ROIC as some of their value creation drivers.
-Hopefully management can deliver and we will see the numbers increase moving forward.
+Finally, we will investigate the free cash flow.
+In short, free cash flow refers to the cash that a company generates after covering its operating expenses and capital expenditures.
+Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
+I use the margin to provide a clearer understanding.
+Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.
+Ambev has consistently generated positive free cash flow over the past 10 years, which is a positive trend.
+Levered free cash flow margin has mostly been above 20%, which is impressive.
+However, the levered free cash flow margin reached its lowest point in 10 years in 2022, which is a bit concerning and something I would like to see improve in the future.
+The free cash flow yield indicates that the stock is cheap, but we will discuss this further in the analysis.
+Furthermore, management has pointed out that they will focus on value creation drivers moving forward.
+They specifically mentioned free cash flow and return on invested capital (ROIC) as some of their key drivers for value creation.
+Hopefully, management can deliver, and we will see an increase in the numbers moving forward.

-Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by earnings.
-Doing the calculation on Ambev, I can see that Ambev has 0,02 years earnings in debt, which is fantastic.
+Another important aspect to consider is the level of debt, and it is crucial to determine whether a business has a manageable debt that can be repaid within a period of 3 years.
+We do this by dividing the total long-term debt by earnings.
+After analyzing Ambev's financials, I have determined that the company has a debt-to-earnings ratio of 0,03 years, which is excellent.
 Hence, debt is certainly not a concern when it comes to Ambev.

 There are also some future potentials for Ambev.
-The most obvious one is that once the pandemic is over, restaurants and night life will open again, which would be positive for a company such as Ambev.
-In the conference call in the first quarter of 2022, management mentioned that they still haven't recovered to pre-pandemic levels.
-And still sees it as an opportunity to grow.
-Another interesting growth catalyst is digitalization.
+One interesting growth catalyst is digitalization.
 Ambev has two different delivery apps.
 One for consumers called Zé Delivery and one for customers such as small bars etc. called Bees.
-Zé Delivery is growing steadily quarter over quarter and reached a record high monthly active users of 4,9 million in the last quarter in 2022.
-Furthermore, management sees opportunity in Zé Delivery to unlock new revenue growth engines such as ad sales, increased volume of Ambev products.
+Zé Delivery currently has 4,6 million active users, and management sees an opportunity in Zé Delivery to unlock new revenue growth engines such as ad sales and increased volume of Ambev products.
 Bees is another great growth opportunity.
-By the end of December 2021 Bees had 370.000 customers and is a 1 billion market.
 Management believes that the potential of Bees is 1-2 million customers and a total addressable market of 650-750 billion.
 Hence, there are great potential for both these apps and as the apps grow, it will improve margins for Ambev as well.
-Finally, we have Beyond Beer.
-Ambev wants to deliver more than beers to reach customers that don't drink beer.
+Another growth catalyst is Beyond Beer.
+Ambev aims to offer more than just beers in order to reach customers who do not consume beer.
 In the beginning it will be by delivering wine and spirits as well.
 Both their owns products but also through alliances with other companies like they have made with Pernod Ricard.
-However, with time Ambev wants to deliver more than just drinks and wants to expand to deliver food as well.
+However, over time, Ambev aims to offer more than just beverages and plans to expand its services to include food delivery as well.
 CEO Jean Jereissati has explained that during the pandemic, Brazil has become more digital and Ambev wants to take advantage of that by making Ambev an ecosystem.
+Growing Profitability.
+Management has mentioned that they want to continue working towards improving ROIC (Return on Invested Capital) and margins, and they believe they are on the right track.
+Earlier in the analysis, we observed that ROIC improved in 2022.
+Additionally, in the latest quarter, Ambev successfully enhanced the EBITDA margin across all of their segments.
+Furthermore, their premium brands are growing at a faster rate than the rest of the portfolio, and premium brands typically have higher profit margins.

 All right, we have gone through the numbers, potential and risk regarding Ambev, and now it is time for us to calculate a price for Ambev.
-To calculate price, we will need the numbers that I have explained in the "MY STRATEGY" section of the website, as I do not want to go through the whole calculation here.
-I chose to use an EPS as it is now at 0,85.
-I chose a Estimated future EPS growth rate of 9 (which is the analyst consensus at Finbox), Estimated future PE 18 (which the double of the growth rate, as the historically PE for Ambev has been higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of 7,62 Brazilian Real and we want to have a margin of safety on 50 % so we will divide it by 2, meaning that we want to buy Ambev at price of 3,81 Brazilian Real (or lower obviously), if we use the Margin of Safety price.
-With today's conversation rate it would be $0,71.
+To calculate the price, we will need the numbers that I have explained in the "MY STRATEGY" section of the website, as I do not want to go through the entire calculation here.
+I chose to use an EPS as was in 2022 at 0,91 I chose a Estimated future EPS growth rate of 10 (which is the analyst consensus at Finbox), Estimated future PE 20 (which the double of the growth rate, as the historically PE for Ambev has been higher) and we already have the minimum acceptable return rate on 15 %.
+Doing the calculations, we come up with the sticker price (some call it fair value or intrinsic value) of 8,92 Brazilian Real and we want to have a margin of safety on 50 % so we will divide it by 2, meaning that we want to buy Ambev at price of 4,46 Brazilian Real (or lower obviously), if we use the Margin of Safety price.
+With today's conversation rate it would be $0,92.

-Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
-To do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions and in Brazilian Reals.
-The Operating Cash Flow last year was 22.901,3.
-The Capital Expenditures was 7.677,1.
-I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 5.373,97 in our further calculations.
-The Tax Provision was 636,6.
-We have 15.736,9 outstanding shares.
-Hence, the calculation will be like this: (22.901,3 - 5.373,97+ 636,6) / 15.736,9 x 10 = 11,54 ($2,16 with today's conversation rate) in TEN CAP price.
+Our second method for calculating a purchase price is the Ten Cap price, which is also detailed in "MY STRATEGY".
+To do so, we need some numbers from their financial statements.
+Please note that all numbers are in millions and in Brazilian Reals.
+The operating cash flow last year was 20.760.
+The capital expenditures were 6.340.
+I tried to look through their annual report to see how much of the capital expenditures were used for maintenance.
+I couldn't find it, but as a general guideline, you can expect 70% of the capital expenditures to be allocated for maintenance.
+This means that we will use 4.438 in our calculations.
+The tax provision was -1.334.
+We have 15.746,689 outstanding shares.
+Hence, the calculation will be as follows: (20.760 - 4.438 - 1.334) / 15.746,689 x 10 = 9,52 Brazilian Real ($1,96 with today's conversion rate) in Ten Cap price.

-The last calculation is the PAYBACK TIME.
-I also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 1 and a growth rate of 9 %, if you want your purchase back in 8 years, the PAYBACK TIME price is 12,06 in Brazilian Real ($2,25 with today's conversation rate).
+The last calculation is the Payback Time.
+I also described in "My Strategy."
+With Ambev's Free Cash Flow Per Share at 1,06 and a growth rate of 10%, if you want to recoup your investment in 8 years, the Payback Time price is 13,28 in Brazilian Real ($2,73 with today's conversation rate).

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.